RehamAbuarqoub/Lab4-Tidying-Cleaning-Imputation-and-Outlier-Detection/README.md

 Lab4 - Tidying, Cleaning, Imputation, and Outlier Detection

-This assignment will enhance your skills in crucial data preprocessing techniques, including data cleaning, handling missing values through imputation, and identifying/managing outliers.
-You will also practice good software engineering habits by improving documentation, ensuring code replicability, and using version control.
+This assignment focuses on developing essential data preprocessing skills critical for any data-driven project.
+It covers techniques such as data cleaning, handling missing values through imputation, and identifying and managing outliers.
+These preprocessing steps are foundational for ensuring high-quality data and reliable analysis.

+In addition to technical data handling, this assignment also emphasizes software engineering best practices.
+These include enhancing documentation clarity, ensuring replicability across different environments, and using version control to manage code changes effectively.